 Birmingham Crossrail would be a new tunnel under the city, served exclusively by local trains.
 It would stop more frequently than the existing railway lines, to make it easier to reach different parts of the city centre.
 And it would swallow several of those under-served local routes to give them much more frequent services to and through the city.

 In this way you could increase suburban service frequenices in the Midlands while also freeing up space at New Street.
 The new tunnel, added to the existing Cross-City line, would provide the backbone of something much more like an S-Bahn.

 Where exactly would this line stop?
 Well, this is where we run into questions of practicality and plausibility.
 (No, I haven’t actually done any surveys to check that such a tunnel is even possible, don’t be silly.)
 But since I’ve come this far, I might as well go full crayonista.
-I’d have trains dive into a tunnel slightly to the east of the city centre (at the moment, they enter on a viaduct, which complicate things, but I’m not pretending this would be easy).
+I’d have trains dive into a tunnel slightly to the east of the city centre (at the moment, they enter on a viaduct, which complicates things, but I’m not pretending this would be easy).

 After that, they’d stop at the new HS2 station at Curzon Street, before serving a combined New Street/Moor Street underground station, possibly known as Grand Central.
 There’d be a third city centre stop at Centenary Square on the city’s Westside, then two more underground stations in Ladywood and Rotton Park, out in the rail deserts of western Birmingham.